meperryviola/date/index.markdown

 </ul>
 Likes:
 <ul>
-<li>Walking long distances, biking (however I did not grow up in a place with hills, so I’m still acclimating here)</li>
+<li>Walking long distances, biking, running short distances.
+I like to be active, but won't pretend to be particularly atheletic.</li>
+<li>Cooking and baking.
+I've been working in kitchens intermittently for the past 3 years (one of which being a Shawarma restaurant) so I am rather skilled and enjoy studying different cultural cuisines.
-<li>Cooking and baking!
-I worked in an Israeli restaurant for a while so I make some mean falafel.
-Oh also I’m vegetarian.
-Favorite thing to make rn happens to be samosas but I also just eat a lot of peanut butter right out the jar</li>
+Also I’m vegetarian!
+My favorite thing to make right now happens to be samosas but I also just eat a lot of peanut butter right out of the jar.</li>
 <li>Reading and writing (particularly poetry).
 I compete in literary competitions occasionally but mostly I just write for me.
-I have very male-manipulator taste in literature but at least I’m self-aware, you know?</li>
+I have a very quintessential male-manipulator taste in literature but at least I’m self-aware, you know?</li>
 <li>Cryptograms and cyphers lmao.
 I just really like solving them and I’ve been very invested in watching the process of solving the Zodiac killer’s cyphers.
 I think quarantine is getting to me bc I’ve picked up chess again too and I started playing the crossword.</li>
 </ul>
 <br>